-Conditions Where Practice Applies: This is a practice that can be utilized on limited use road, trail and firebreak grades where surface water runoff may cause erosion of the exposed soil.
+Condition Where Practice Applies: This is a practice that can be utilized on limited use roads, trails and firebreak grades where surface water runoff may cause erosion on the exposed soil.

-- 1. Waterbars should be placed at an angle of 30 to 45 degrees to the road, firebreak or trail.
-The waterbar turns runoff, not dams it. - 2.
-Avoid constructing waterbars within an SMZ when possible. - 3.
-When cross drains are used, trench depth should equal that of the uphill ditch line and be one to three feet below the surface of the road.
+- 1. Specifications for waterbar construction on forest roads, trails, and firebreaks must be site specific and should be adjusted based on existing soil and slope conditions. - 2.
+Waterbars should be placed at an angle of 30 to 45 degrees to the road, firebreak or trail.
+The waterbar turns runoff, not dams it. - 3.
+Avoid constructing waterbars within an SMZ when possible. - 4.
+When cross drains are used, trench depth should equal that of the of the uphill ditch line and be one to three feet below the surface of the road.
 Spoil materials should be used to develop the height of the waterbar.

-- 4. To prevent additional erosion, waterbars used in conjunction with cross drains should be designed for the soil and the site. - 5.
-Proper spacing between waterbars can be determined from the following Table:
+5. To prevent additional erosion, waterbars used in conjunction with cross drains should be designed for the soil and the site.

-Grade of Road (Percent) Distance between Waterbars (Feet)
+Grade of Road (percent) Distance between Waterbars (feet)

 2 250

 5 135

 10 80

 15 60

 20 45

 30 35